 An important question that everyone should think about for a moment is, what does it mean to be healthy?

-All of the focus will be the interrelationship with each of the internal organs and the effect it has on the Qi, blood, and fluids.
+The focus will be the interrelationship with each of the internal organs.
+The effect it has on the Qi, blood, and fluids.
 It is like a balancing act because nothing is ever static and it always transforming.
-I am writing this at the beginning of March, there are signs of spring but also winter and I am aware that people have been moving less due to the winter being cold and dark.
+As I am writing this at the beginning of March, there are signs of spring.
+Winter is leaving and I am aware that people have been moving less due to the winter being cold and dark.
 The spring is when yang (movement) emerges from winter (yin).
 What was dormant and internal starts to rise to the surface.

 My patients are starting to want to move more, wanting to be more active.
-There is a possibility that another cold snap will arrive in Britain next week that could slow down this need to move as everyone retreats back inside and when this movement stops emotions like stress, irritability and anger rises to the surface.
+There is a possibility that another cold snap will arrive in Britain next week.
+Resulting in a slow down as everyone retreats back inside.
+When movement stops emotions like stress, irritability and anger rises to the surface.